 Health-care waste management

-To reduce the burden of disease, health-care waste needs sound management, including alternatives to incineration
+Health-care waste needs sound management, including alternatives to incineration

 - Health-care waste in some circumstances are incinerated and dioxins and furans and other toxic air pollutants may be produced as emissions.